fleetdm/fleet/articles/mdm-migration.md

 # MDM migration

-This guide provides instructions for migrating your hosts away from your old MDM solution to Fleet.
+This guide provides instructions for migrating devices from your current MDM solution to Fleet.

 > For seamless MDM migration, [view this guide](https://fleetdm.com/guides/seamless-mdm-migration).